Common IT Monitoring Problems

 If you have separate solutions for database monitoring, server monitoring, and web monitoring, you’re dealing with a lot of different software, screens, and data just to get a decent understanding of your IT infrastructure.
 With so many siloed inputs, you might be distracted from seeing the important information—or at least not able to aggregate and analyze the information in a way that helps you make better decisions about your IT infrastructure.

 Consider utilizing monitoring software that can give you a clear view of your entire infrastructure in one centralized location, like Nagios Fusion.
 You should be able to write your own scripts and connect to anything using the common language of a device or application if the monitoring solution doesn’t already support it.
 A flexible IT monitoring solution is especially important as the IoT market grows and devices diversify because the solution will be able to monitor anything you bring on board.
+This kind of monitoring solution will be able to monitor what you need it to through utilizing tools such as SNMP and plugins.
 If an IT monitoring solution can’t monitor everything you need, all in one place, you risk relying on the vendor’s internal monitoring solution, which creates more silos of data.

 No monitoring solution can foresee everything that may connect in the future, but if it gives you the freedom to connect anything on your own, you can be confident that the IT infrastructure is future-proofed as your organization evolves.